stasmarkin/sm_td/README.md

 ## What is `on_smtd_action()` function?

-As soon as you press a key, all state machines in the stack start working.
+When you press a key, all state machines in the stack start working.
 Other keys you press after the sm_td state machine has run will also be processed by the sm_td state machine.
 This state machine might decide to postpone the processing of the key you pressed, so that it will be considered a tap or hold later.
 You don't have to worry about this, sm_td will process all keys you press in the correct order and in a very predictable way.
-You also don't need to worry about the implementation of the state machine stack, but you do need to know what output you will get from sm_td's state machine.
+You don't need to understand the internal implementation of the state machine stack, but you do need to know what output you will get from sm_td's state machine.
 As soon as you press keys assigned to sm_td, it will call the `on_smtd_action()` function with the following arguments
 - uint16_t keycode - keycode of the key you pressed
 - smtd_action action - result interpreted action (`SMTD_ACTION_TOUCH`, `SMTD_ACTION_TAP`, `SMTD_ACTION_HOLD`, `SMTD_ACTION_RELEASE`). tap, hold and release are self-explanatory.
 Touch action fired on key press (without knowing if it is a tap or hold).